Moment Magazine

 About The Publication:

 “Moment Magazine, North America’s premier Jewish magazine, was founded in 1975 by Nobel Prize laureate Elie Wiesel and acclaimed writer Leonard Fein.
-Fiercely independent, Moment is not tied to any organization, denomination or point of view and offers a balanced accounting of th e Jewish experience in America, focusing on political, lifestyle, cultural and arts coverage.”
+Fiercely independent, Moment is not tied to any organization, denomination or point of view and offers a balanced accounting of the Jewish experience in America, focusing on political, lifestyle, cultural and arts coverage.”
 Welcomes new writers.
 Bimonthly.
 Pays on publication.
 Sample copy available by email.
-Guidelines available by email.
 Pays $200-$1000.
+Submit query by email.

 Current Needs: